-That’s not intended to be a trick question, though I’ll admit it is a bit of a leading one in the context of this post because, although there are several possible answers to this, which are all more than worthy of debate, I am really only wanting to write about one today: the kind of so-called consent that is sought when someone is halfway through performing a vaginal examination which a woman has consented to and, out of the blue and before removing their fingers, asks the woman if she would like to have another procedure performed at the same time; usually the breaking of her waters or (in countries where intervention in pregnancy is even greater than average and vaginal examination is carried out during pregnancy) a stretch and sweep.
+That’s not intended to be a trick question.
+I’ll admit it is a bit of a leading one in the context of this post because, although there are several possible answers to this, which are all more than worthy of debate, I am really only wanting to write about one today.
+The kind of so-called consent that is sought when someone is halfway through performing a vaginal examination which a woman has consented to and, out of the blue and before removing their fingers, asks the woman if she would like to have another procedure performed at the same time.
+This procedure is usually the breaking of her waters or (in countries where intervention in pregnancy is even greater than average and vaginal examination is carried out during pregnancy) a stretch and sweep.

 That is not informed decision-making.

-I don’t think that practitioners who do this are necessarily setting out to coerce or harm women.
+I don’t think that practitioners who do this are necessarily setting out to coerce or harm.
 I can see how, from their perspective, they might genuinely think that it’s kinder to save women from having an additional examination, or they might not have thought about the ramifications of this.

 Please, if you attend births and have ever done this, think about what it does to the women you care for.

-If you are a woman, and if this happens to you, you are completely within your rights to tell the attendant to finish examining you before discussing any further decisions.
+If this happens to you while you are receiving any kind of health care, you are completely within your rights to tell the attendant to finish examining you before discussing any further decisions.
+Or to tell them to stop immediately.
 You can say no or stop at any time.

 That isn’t a bad idea at all.
 But women should not have to be proactive in this way.
-Surely, given the enormity of the interventions and the invasive nature of some of the examinations carried out in maternity care, the emphasis should be on attendants to initiate such discussions only at appropriate times?
+Given the enormity of the interventions and the invasive nature of some of the examinations carried out in maternity care, the emphasis should be on attendants to initiate such discussions only at appropriate times.

 If you’d like more information on to support you in making the decisions that are right for you during pregnancy and childbirth, you might like to take a look at What’s Right For Me: making decisions in pregnancy and childbirth.